apache/mxnet/docs/tutorials/python/profiler.md

 ## Advanced: Using NVIDIA Profiling Tools

-MXNet's Profiler is definitely the recommended starting point for profiling MXNet code, but NVIDIA also provides a couple of tools for low-level profiling of CUDA code: NVProf, Visual Profiler and Nsight Compute.
+MXNet's Profiler is the recommended starting point for profiling MXNet code, but NVIDIA also provides a couple of tools for low-level profiling of CUDA code: [NVProf](https://devblogs.nvidia.com/cuda-pro-tip-nvprof-your-handy-universal-gpu-profiler/), [Visual Profiler](https://developer.nvidia.com/nvidia-visual-profiler) and [Nsight Compute](https://developer.nvidia.com/nsight-compute).
 You can use these tools to profile all kinds of executables, so they can be used for profiling Python scripts running MXNet.
 And you can use these in conjunction with the MXNet Profiler to see high-level information from MXNet alongside the low-level CUDA kernel information.

 #### NVProf and Visual Profiler